 Consequently, the UN developed the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 The standard incorporated features of "major" hazardous chemical regulatory systems in the US, Canada, and the European Union.
 The UN also derived some content for the standard from its own Recommendations on the Transport of Dangerous Goods.

 The GHS standard includes harmonized criteria for classifying chemical products, as well as a format for Safety Data Sheets and labels.
 It also incorporates coded hazard statements (H-statements), and precautionary statements (P-statements) related to general, physical, health, spillage, and storage hazards.

 The UN revises the GHS standard every two years.
 The revisions can include new hazard categories, revised phrasing and/or combinations of some P-statements, and the association of specific P-statements with hazard classifications.

-At this writing the current version is GHS rev. 7, although the UN has yet to publish the full Revision 7 specification document.
+At this writing the current version is GHS rev. 7.

 How is GHS implemented?